RichardHabeeb/CAP5625-Project1/README.md

 # Introduction to AI: Project 1

 This is the official repository of Richard Habeeb's and Anwesh Tuladhar's CAP5625 Project1 submission.
-We use A\* to path find through a network of cities using different hueristic algorithms.
+We use A\* to path find through a network of cities using different heuristic algorithms.

 *Submission note: We have provided the source code and build artifacts already in the submission zip.
 Open index.html to run.*